 Universal Infant Free School Meals

-From September 2014, every child in Early Years Foundation Stage (Reception), Year 1 and Year 2, who attend a state funded school are offered a free school lunch.
+Every child in Early Years Foundation Stage (Reception), Year 1 and Year 2, who attend a state funded school are offered a free school lunch.
 This is known as 'Universal Infant Free School Meals'.
-The cost of the school meal is met by the government and children are welcome to stay and enjoy an award winning, nutritious hot meal with their friends.
+The cost of the school meal is met by the government and children are welcome to stay and enjoy a nutritious hot meal with their friends.

-This is offered as part of a Government initiative which aims to ensure that all children can benefit from a hot meal at lunchtime.
+This is a Government initiative which aims to ensure that all children can benefit from a hot meal at lunchtime.
 Studies show that benefits include;

 - A healthy diet